r0fls/reinhardt/README.md

 # reinhardt

 This is a golang MVC modeled loosely off of Django.
 Still in pre-alpha.
-The areas that still need the most work are models and templates.

 ### Getting Started